Chocolate, pecans and coconut - almost too good to be true!

 ORIGIN OF THE GERMAN CHOCOLATE CAKE

 When I first heard about the name German Chocolate cake I was wondering why it was called like that since in Germany we do not have a cake like that.
-A traditional chocolate cake in Germany would be a bundt cake with a chocolate glaze, no coconut, no pecans.
+A traditional chocolate cake in Germany would be a bundt cake with a chocolate glaze without coconut or pecans.

 However, this genius cake was not invented by Germans, but all thanks goes to Samuel German and his German Chocolate blend, which is originally used in the German Chocolate cake.
 Additionally, the signature coconut pecan filling makes this cake so unique.
 It consists of a cream made of eggs, evaporated milk, sugar and butter topped with toasted coconut and pecans.
 Yes, it is as delicious as it sounds!